adambard/learnxinyminutes-docs/zfs.html.markdown

 ### Virtual Devices

-A VDEV (Virtual Device) in ZFS is analogous to a RAID device and simmilaly offers different benefits in terms of redundancy and performance.
+A VDEV (Virtual Device) in ZFS is analogous to a RAID device and similarly offers different benefits in terms of redundancy and performance.
 In general VDEV's offer better reliability and safety than a RAID card.
 It is discouraged to use a RAID setup with ZFS, as ZFS expects to directly manage the underlying disks.